longduoduo112/youtu-agent/utu/practice/README.md

 The built-in web search verification function is already provided in `utu/practice/verify/webwalker.py`.

 **Step 3.
 Prepare Configurations**:
-Use the built-in web search agent, evaluation and practice configurations, i.e., `configs/agents/practice/web_agent.yaml`, `configs/eval/web/web.yaml` and `configs/practice/web_search.yaml`, respectively.
+To run with DeepSeek-V3.2-Exp, you can use the built-in web search agent, evaluation and practice configurations, i.e., `configs/agents/practice/web_agent.yaml`, `configs/eval/web/web.yaml` and `configs/practice/web_search.yaml`, respectively.
+Note that for different LLMs, the optimal configurations may vary.
+You can try to modify these configuration accordingly.

 **Step 4.
 Evaluating Baseline**:
 Use the built-in web evaluation configuration.